 Set-ItemProperty -Path "HKLM:\SYSTEM\CurrentControlSet\Services\LanmanServer\Parameters" SMB1 -Type DWORD -Value 0 –Force

 Set-ItemProperty -Path "HKLM:\SYSTEM\CurrentControlSet\Services\LanmanServer\Parameters" SMB2 -Type DWORD -Value 1 –Force

-On Windows 8.1/Windows Server 2012 R2, you can disable SMBv1, enable SMBv2 and SMBv3, with the following command (verify that a private or domain profile is used for your network connection):
+On Windows 8.1/Windows Server 2012 R2, you can disable SMBv1, allow SMBv2 and SMBv3 with the following command (verify that a private or domain profile is used for your network connection):

 Disable-WindowsOptionalFeature -Online -FeatureName "SMB1Protocol"